Migrate ECS instances across or within accounts

 Note

-To use this feature, you need to install the Cloud Assistant plugin on the instance, and the instance's operating system version must support the plugin.
+To use this feature, the instance must have Cloud Assistant installed, and its operating system must support the agent.
 For more information, see Install Cloud Assistant Agent.

-This feature uses the Alibaba Cloud-provided OOS template ACS-SMC-CreateAndVerifyInstance to automatically verify whether an ECS instance can be created from the image generated by the migration task and start as expected.
+This feature uses the OOS template ACS-SMC-CreateAndVerifyInstance provided by Alibaba Cloud to automatically verify that the image generated by the migration job can be used to successfully create and start an ECS instance.

 1. In the Actions column, click Verify Migration Result.